 Because capital punishment is determined at the state level, execution-day protocol varies greatly in the country, says Robert Dunham, executive director of the Death Penalty Information Center.

-“There isn’t such a thing as a [national] execution policy,” Dunham tells A&E Real Crime.
+“There isn’t such a thing as a [national] execution policy,” Dunham tells A&E True Crime.
 “Each state has its own protocol.”

 One of the most contentious issues surrounding those disparate protocols is the means of execution.
 Of the 25 states that actively employ the death penalty, Dunham says that all states use lethal injection as their primary method—with some important discrepancies.
 Namely, not all lethal injections are the same.